 Hello Kitty gets a mouth, knows your name, and tells you you’re beautiful.
-I’m using the OpenCV computer vision library to do facial recognition, CreateJS and Adobe AfterEffects for animation, Redux to manage state (without React — yikes!), Koa for a server, and Anne Waldman for the voice.
+I’m using the OpenCV computer vision library to do facial recognition, Koa for a server, and the poet Anne Waldman for the voice.

-I wanted to learn a bit about how this technology works, and in so doing be a little more informed about the challenges and opportunites they present.
-By making something that is utterly useless, I am free to play, discovering the limits and power of this stuff.
+I wanted to learn a bit about computer vision, and in so doing be a little more informed about the challenges and opportunites it presents.
+There is power in making something that is utterly useless.
+I am free to play, discovering the true limits of this stuff.
 And, hopefully, Hello Beautiful can become a basis for sharing what I learn.